 Buying locally sourced meats or vegetables has become popular because it has advantages for the local economy and the environment.
 And the same principles apply to local companies too.

 As our communities have dealt with the devastating blows from COVID-19 in recent times, the need to support local businesses has become even more significant.
 It can be something as small as supporting your local cafe, bar, or restaurant.
 Or perhaps you can make a difference by supporting your local arts and music scene.
-However, you choose to make an impact, selecting local services or products is worth advocating.
+However, if you choose to make an impact, selecting local services or products is worth advocating.

 Of course, supporting local businesses has a range of plus points that aren’t just good for the community but can also help you.